Giving to the Equine Center

 You can make an impact in others’ lives by supporting the best in equine care, veterinary research, veterinary education, programs, equipment and facilities.

 This fund provides research graduate fellowships for equine-track students.
 It supports continued research in equine genetics, lameness and osteoarthritis; expanding our equine sports medicine.
-Additionally, it provides support for the on-campus teaching herd critical to our equine veterinary program.
+It also provides financial support for improvements to the facility and care of the teaching/research horses as well as the grounds, buildings, paddocks and annual operating expenses.

 This funds small equipment purchases and repairs of current equipment as well as the needs of the Leatherdale Equine Reflection Garden.